andrew-schutt/rails_model_examples/README.md

 The Rails official docs regarding `rails generate` lives here http://guides.rubyonrails.org/command_line.html#rails-generate

+And some more advanced generator shortcuts can be found here https://richonrails.com/articles/rails-model-generator-shortcuts

 Here are all the types that be used for fields on models:
 ```
 integer